luismarques/qemu/docs/opentitan/pyot.md

      matches the expected FPGA-based lowRISC CPU.
   Note that this option slows down the execution of guest applications.
 * `-s` / `--singlestep` enable QEMU "single stepping" mode.
+* `-U` / `--muxserial` enable muxing QEMU VCP.
+This option is required when several virtual UARTs are routed to the same host output channel.

 ### File options: